 Stealing from the poor: Asset forfeiture victims are mostly low-income people, living paycheck to paycheck, with no bank account.

 Conflict of Interest: Minnesota drug laws give government agencies, prosecutors and police large financial incentives to take vulnerable assets; rather than reduce violent crime.
 Minnesota Statutes §609.5315 et seq.

 They get to keep most of the money from property they seize, then auction off.
 Or police can drive and use the “seized” vehicles.

-Police agencies get to keep most of the money that they seize from those they suspect of crimes!
+So, police agencies get to keep money that they seize from those they suspect of crimes!

 For more on Minnesota forfeiture laws and defense, see our Minnesota Drug Forfeiture Attorney page.